 Step 1: Export Your Sales Data

 Pull the last 12 months of sales by SKU from your POS, ERP, or inventory system.
 You need two columns: SKU name and total annual revenue or units sold.
-That is all.

-Step 2: Sort by Revenue — Highest to Lowest
+Step 2: Sort by Revenue, Highest to Lowest

 Step 3: Calculate Cumulative Percentage